-- Reports on any issues, returns, or unhappy customers
+2. Reporting on any issues, returns, or customer dissatisfaction.

-- Reporting any issues with trucks, software, or tickets.
+3. Noting and reporting any problems with trucks, software, or tickets.

-- Checking with employees if they had any issues at work
+4. Checking in with employees to see if they encountered any work-related issues.

 Step 3: project management software

-Running an owner absentee business requires you to think of ways to maximize your time, imagine owning 5 owner absentee businesses you first might think I would love to but how?
-You can do it!
-It will all come down to what tools you use to communicate with vendors, employees, etc. here are some tools to check out…
+Running an owner absentee business requires you to strategize on ways to optimize your time.
+Imagine owning five owner absentee businesses – your initial reaction might be, "How can I manage that?"
+Well, you can do it, and it all comes down to the tools you use for effective communication with vendors, employees, and more.
+Here are some tools to consider:

 5 owner absentee businesses Ideas